cjloeb/AttLib/README.md

+AttLib

-Attitude Library for AAE 440.
-Written in MATLAB, for personal use only.
+MATLAB function library for AAE 440.

+Contains various functions to work with attitude representations.
+For personal use only.